learn-co-curriculum/phase-1-array-map-method-lab/README.md

 ## Introduction

-As developers, we find ourselves responsible for all sorts of common, but tedious tasks, such as iterating over arrays.
+As developers, we find ourselves responsible for all sorts of common, but tedious, tasks, such as iterating over arrays.
 Although a `for` loop or nesting in lists and collections will complete the task, we can take advantage of a method like `map()` to organize and optimize our code into building blocks of functions, which we can then chain together to create more readable and